-The Team Leader Governance is to review the Gifts and Benefits Policy six months after each general election of the Council, in conjunction with the Executive Team.
+The Team Leader Governance is to review the Gifts and Benefits Policy within six months of a general election of the Council, in conjunction with the Executive Leadership Team.
 Suggested revisions are to be submitted to the Council for consideration.

-Gavin Cator Chief Executive Officer
+Peter Harriott Chief Executive Officer